Cranberry Scientific Name

 There are roughly 120 different species of Viburnum that occur in the northern hemisphere.
 Many species are important for environmental plantings and for ornamentals.
 The viburnums are part of the honeysuckle family.

 V. Americanum also goes by several other common names.
 Squaw bush and cramp bark are the most frequently used.
-Once you’ve smelled this sweetish-sour viburnum, you’ll forever recognize the presence of this food-medicine, especially valuable since it remains usable all year round.
+Once you’ve smelled this sweetish-sour viburnum, you’ll forever recognize its presence, especially since it remains usable all year round.

 The distinctive reddish-orange berries, growing at the ends of the limbs, expand from usually white flowers in the spring into flat clusters, shriveling but clinging throughout the nearly barren woodlands throughout the wintertime.
 Like any other established gourmet treat, getting to like the berries is an acquired taste.
 But just let a few of the frozen, juicy fruits melt in your parched mouth like flavored ice as I did one year in Montanas Glacier National Park, and you’ll become a convert for life as I did.